geerlingguy/diet-raspbian/README.md

 At this point, you should have a disk image you can write to new SD cards, or use to overwrite your existing SD card.

-## Write the Diet Raspbian image back to another microSD card
+## Write the Diet Raspbian image to another microSD card

   1. Put the new card into your Mac's card reader.
   2. Locate the card: `$ diskutil list` (should be something like `/dev/disk2`)